yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-03-sorting-algorithms/README.md

  * [radix sort]

  # Exercise
+* read the wiki on insertion sort and implement it
 * refactor the quicksort algorithm to use loops instead of recursion
 * refactor the selection sort to use recursion instead of loops